Racial Healing Practitioner’s Network

 History of WKKF:

-Over ten years ago, WKKF convened over 40 healing practitioners, including Jerry Tello and many of the Wisdom Keepers, to guide healing circles to open the first America Healing Conference.
-The healing circles gathered participants to focus on relationship and trust building.
-Attention to this was an essential precursor that would allow participants to heal from the wounds of the past, and build respectful relationships across racial, ethnic and other perceived differences by honoring and valuing their humanity.
-The circles became a standing tradition for subsequent America Healing and TRHT events.
+In April 2013, the WK Kellogg Foundation opened the first America Healing Conference by convening over 40 healing practitioners, including NCN’s Jerry Tello and many of today’s Wisdom Keepers to guide healing circles.
+The healing circles gathered participants to focus on building trust and relationships; an essential precursor that allowed participants to heal from wounds of the past, and build respectful relationships across racial, ethnic and other perceived differences by honoring and valuing their humanity.
+The circles became a standing tradition for subsequent America Healing and Truth, Racial Healing and Transformation events.

 Solidarity Healing Leadership Team – Wisdom Keepers:

-The Wisdom Keepers are comprised of Healing Practitioners with each over 30 years of experience from across the nation and across different cultural backgrounds.
-Additionally, it is important to note that the Wisdom Keepers are comprised of experienced people of color who live what they teach.
-They wholeheartedly share and use their experiences for the benefit of others.
-To see the full list of Wisdom Keepers, Please Click:
+The Wisdom Keepers are comprised of Healing Practitioners, each with over 30 years of experience from across the nation and across different cultural backgrounds.
+It is important to note that the Wisdom Keepers are comprised of experienced people of color who live what they teach; they wholeheartedly share and use their experiences for the benefit of others.
+See the full list of Wisdom Keepers.

 Racial Healing Practitioner’s Fellowship: